-The total OPEB liability was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018 (measurement date), using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, rolled forward to June 30, 2019 (measurement date), using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation rate 2.75% as of June 30, 2019 Salary increases Dependent upon pension system ranging from 3.00% to 6.50%, including inflation Investment Rate of Return 7.15%, net of OPEB plan investment expense, including inflation Healthcare cost trend rates Trend rate for pre-Medicare per capita costs of 8.5% for plan year end 2020, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year 2028.
+Trend rate for Medicare per capita costs of 3.1% for plan year end 2020, decreasing by 0.5% each year thereafter, until ultimate trend rate of 4.5% is reached in plan year end 2031.
+Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll over a 20-year closed period Mortality rates Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS.
+Pre-Retirement: RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS.
 Inflation rate 2.75% as of June 30, 2018 Salary increases Dependent upon pension system ranging from 3.00% to 6.50%, including inflation Investment Rate of Return 7.15%, net of OPEB plan investment expense, including inflation Healthcare cost trend rates For fiscal years on and after 2019, trend starts at 8.00% and 10.00% for pre and post-Medicare, respectively, and gradually decreases to an ultimate trend of 4.50%.
 Excess trend rate of 0.13% and 0.00% for pre and post-Medicare, respectively, is added to health care trend rates pertaining to per capita claims beginning in 2022 to account for the Excise Tax.
-Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll over a 21-year closed period Remaining amortization period 20 years closed as of June 30, 2017 Mortality rates Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS.
-RP-2000 Healthy Annuitant Mortality Table projected to 2025 with scale BB for Troopers A and B. Pre-Retirement: RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS.
-RP-2000 Non-Annuitant Mortality Table projected to 2020 with Scale BB for Troopers A and B.
+Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll over a 21-year closed period Mortality rates Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS.
+Pre-Retirement: RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS.